snorkleboy/Compression-visualizer/README.md

 [A quadTree](https://en.wikipedia.org/wiki/Quadtree) is a kind of data structure where every node has 4 children.
 They are a kind of expansion of the binary tree where having 4 children makes the Quadtree very useful for partitioning spatially orientated data.
 They are commonly used in 2 dimensional collision detection and image compression.
 I will start by going for the latter.

-Most niavely a quadTree could be used to simply recursively define areas of the color of pixels at subsequent midpoints.
-As in the first node is a single pixel of the midpoint of the picture. that nodes four children are the midpoints of the four quadrants of the first node.
+One strategy is to have the first node be a single pixel of the midpoint of the picture thats expanded to be the entire area. that node is then split into four children making up the quadrants of the parent node.
+You can then generate an an image to an abitrary deph.

-A better strategy is to instead of simply splitting up every node until some arbitrary limit is reached, I will have each node calculate how much the average color of pixels varies in its boundary, and use that and its area to come up with a fitness.
+A better strategy is to instead of simply spliting up every node until some arbitrary limit is reached, I will have each node calculate how much the average color of pixels varies in its boundary, and use that and its area to come up with a fitness score.
 I will then search for the node that varies the most per area, the idea being that giving that area more partitions will have a stronger affect.

-the end resul just be that if, for example, an image was mostly white and had a face somewher in it, the algorythm would mostly skip the white areas and devote the most pixels to the face where color varies more.
+the end resul just be that if, for example, an image was mostly white and had a face somewher in it, the algorithm would mostly skip the white areas and devote the most pixels to the face where color varies more.

 I will also make it possible for you to click on the canvas being controlled by the quadtree, it will use the coordinates of the mouse to find whithin which node the mouse is over, and split it.